IBM/operator-collection-sdk/docs/tutorial.md

 ## Apply playbooks and roles
 Clone the repo, and copy the files in the `playbooks/` directory from the [racf-operator example][racf-operator] and replace the files in your current `playbooks/` directory with the ones you copied.

-The playbooks and roles in the `playbooks/` directory serve as your operator controller logic and execute every time a user creates an operator instance in Openshift.
+The playbooks and roles in the `playbooks/` directory serve as your operator controller logic and execute every time a user creates an operator instance in OpenShift.
 - `add-user.yml` - This playbook creates a new user ID on the z/OS environment.
 - `remove-user.yml` - This playbook removes a user ID from the z/OS environment.

 **Note:** Playbooks must use the `hosts: all` parameter.
 Target hosts for operator collection are driven by using z/OS endpoints that are provided by the IBM® z/OS Cloud Broker.
 When the Ansible playbook is executed by the IBM® z/OS Cloud Broker, the `hosts: all` value is limited to the selected z/OS endpoint by setting the `--limit` flag.
 The IBM® z/OS Cloud Broker handles host limiting internally and no additional playbook modifications are required.

 ## Update the operator-config
-The `operator-config.yml` file contains the necessary metadata for the IBM® z/OS Cloud Broker to configure your operator in Openshift.
+The `operator-config.yml` file contains the necessary metadata for the IBM® z/OS Cloud Broker to configure your operator in OpenShift.
 This file is used to configure things such as the name, description, and icon to be displayed in your operator.
-This is also where you will configure the name of the [custom resource][custom-resource] to be generated in Openshift.
+This is also where you will configure the name of the [custom resource][custom-resource] to be generated in OpenShift.
 More details on configuring custom resources will be discussed in the following sections.

 **Let's start by configuring the `domain`, `name`, `version`, `displayName`, and `description` of our operator:**